fernandacor/equipo7_TC2008B/Videojuego/GDD.md

 ### **Mindset**

-~~What kind of mindset do you want to provoke in the player?
-Do you want them to feel powerful, or weak?
-Adventurous, or nervous?
-Hurried, or calm?
-How do you intend to provoke those emotions?~~
 Queremos que el jugador se sienta atraido por nuestras mecanicas y estilo de pelea, los cuales estan muy apegados al viaje entre dimensiones, dado que cada nivel representa un nuevo reto por el entorno en el que esta.

 ## _Technical_